covertocode/season-2-programming-aws-lambda/README.md

-# Seasaon 2: Programming AWS Lambda
+# Season 2: Programming AWS Lambda

 1. Use the CloudFormation template to create a server: [lab-server-cloudformation.yml](./lab-server-cloudformation.yml)
 1. Connect to the server (Details coming soon!)